ilya40umov/spring-batch-quartz-example/README.md

 Each Quartz should be configured to work with DB-backed JobStore and clustering should be enabled in Quartz properties.
 When at least 1 node with Quartz is up, the scheduled tasks will keep being executed(guaranteed by Quartz architecture).

-<b>Steps to verify:</b> Start one instance of ActivityEmulator(optional).
+<b>Steps to verify:</b> Run init.sql.
+Start one instance of ActivityEmulator(optional).
 Start several instances of SchedulerRunner.
 Watch them executing jobs.
 Kill some of them.
 See how load is spread between the nodes which are left running.

 ### Scheduler: Work distribution ###